davidseve/amq-streams-testing/README.md

 ### argocd.argoproj.io/hook-delete-policy
 The argocd.argoproj.io/hook-delete-policy annotation specifies when a hook resource should be deleted.
 Options include HookSucceeded, HookFailed, and BeforeHookCreation.
 This helps in cleaning up resources that are no longer needed after the hook's execution.

-For further details, please refer to the [Argo CD documentation on sync waves](https://argo-cd.readthedocs.io/en/stable/user-guide/sync-waves/).
+For further details, please refer to the Argo CD documentation on [sync waves](https://argo-cd.readthedocs.io/en/stable/user-guide/sync-waves/) and [resource hooks](https://argo-cd.readthedocs.io/en/stable/user-guide/resource_hooks).

 ## Prerequisites
 - OpenShift cluster